SamuelSwartzberg/flashcardifying_text_temp/inf/human-computer-interface/IO/input/keys-text/keys/keyboard-shortcuts.md

-# key combinations ＆ actions
+# keyboard shortcuts

 A keyboard shortcut some key input that performs an action different from its literal value.

+## key combination sequence

+A key combination sequence is a sequence of one or more key combinations as a keyboard shortcut.
+A simple key combination/key chord is a key combination sequence of 1/2+ key combinations.

+### key combination

-A key combination is the pressing of a key and one or more modifier keys to perform an action A key chord are two or more key combinations or key presses sequentially to perform an action. e.g. cmd k then m to select the document language in VSCode
+A key combination is the pressing of a key and one or more modifier keys at the same time. a key combination modifier ingredient is a modifier key used in a key combination.

 ## keyboard shortcuts